- Hong Kong

 Hong Kong’s architecture has a rich history; filled with Chinese and Western architectural styles, with remnants of old and new, scattered across the city.
 As contemporary architecture increasingly emerges across Hong Kong’s skyline, it is important to ensure the longevity of the oldest-surviving buildings and structures to preserve the city’s diverse heritage.

-Purcell’s role as Consultant of the Maintenance Scheme is to assist client liaison with the Antiquities and Monuments Office (AMO) to obtain the necessary approvals for funding.
-Our individual conservation proposals are used as a guide to the overall condition of buildings, and we advise clients on recommendations for the scope of maintenance and repair works to be implemented.
-Having recently been appointed our 9th commission to provide Heritage Consultancy services under the Maintenance Scheme, our team continue to work on projects across Hong Kong, ensuring the preservation of the city’s diverse architecture.
+Purcell's individual conservation proposals are used as a guide to the overall condition of buildings, and we advise clients on recommendations for the scope of maintenance and repair works to be implemented.
+Having recently been appointed our ninth commission to provide Heritage Consultancy services under the Maintenance Scheme, our team continue to work on projects across Hong Kong, ensuring the preservation of the city’s diverse architecture.